 We strongly advise all families and students to take time upon student arrival to have an open and clear conversation about all expectations pertaining to safety and wellness in regard to COVID-19.
 These include, but are not limited to, any host family rules and expectations pertaining to personal protection when outside of the home, cleaning, movement within the community outside of the home (including errands such as grocery shopping or haircuts), visitors and in-home services, and socializing with others.
-Please work with your host family to make sure they are decided upon what their home and family rules and expectations will be.
+Please work with the host family to make sure they are decided upon what their home and family rules and expectations will be.
 Please defer to CDC, state, and local guidelines when working with the host family.

 Please contact your Support Specialist if you believe that a host family's rules and expectations are too restrictive or too relaxed.